 With the advent of solid-state drives (SSDs) and their lightning speeds, the topic of storage systems performance is becoming increasingly important.
-While SSD will likely improve storage performance
+While SSD will likely improve storage performance in almost every situation, to fully maximize the capabilities of the technology, everything else between the server and the storage must run at peak efficiency as well.

 The first step in diagnosing storage network performance problems is to understand the I/O capabilities of the interface card installed in the performance-challenged host.
 To do this, measure the storage bandwidth—both peak and average--that the server is using and compare that with what the card is capable of delivering.
 If peak utilization is anywhere close to full utilization of theoretical bandwidth, the storage network is a candidate for a hardware upgrade.